Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 On traditional marketplaces, all your communications with buyers and sellers are stored, monitored, and analyzed by the marketplace itself.
 This, of course, exposes a great deal of information about you and your business.
 It opens the door wide open for anyone, authorized or not, to collect or steal a lot of information about you and use it for their own benefit.

-Particl makes sure to put that issue to rest by relying on a completely decentralized messaging network named :term:`SecureMessaging (SMSG)`.
+Particl makes sure to put that issue to rest by relying on a completely :term:`decentralized <Decentralization>` messaging network named :term:`SecureMessaging (SMSG)`.
 It encrypts, end-to-end, all the messages you send to other users and automatically delivers them to the intended recipient.
 Only the people you're sending a message to can open and read it.
 It cannot be intercepted and decrypted by anyone else.

 Achieve Maximum Privacy
 -----------------------